curateteaching/digitalpedagogy/keywords/gender.md

 *Creator and Affiliation: Writers working under pseudonyms

 One of the truths of the Internet is that given the chance, people will be trolls.
 Most often, they will troll to those who do not present as heteronormative, cisgender (white) men.
 Fat, Ugly or Slutty is a blog that archives the harassment female gamers receive from other (mostly male) gamers, and draws attention to the rampant sexism and rape culture that has become a part of gamer culture.
 The site itself documents the very gender specific harassment that women gamers tend to receive.
 The site is an ongoing project (though currently on hiatus as it undergoes some updates) that anyone can submit to, and those submissions are organized according to categories ranging from “Crudely Creative” to “Unprovoked Rage.”
 As a pedagogical tool, this site gives students an example of a user-created platform for community building, raising awareness, and it offers a store of primary materials for everyday analysis.
+KDH: HERE, TOO, BUT ALSO BE EXPLICIT.
+CHOOSE A CLUSTER OF POSTS INSTEAD OF THE ENTIRE THING.
+GIVE AN INSTRUCTOR THE TOOLS TO IMMEDIATELY ALLOW STUDENTS TO ENGAGE — AN ASSIGNMENT OR SYLLABUS WOULD BE HELPFUL

 ###"FemTechNet"
 *Artifact Type: Pedagogical network